-Here, a look at the best accessories for the Weber Smokey Mountain smoker.
+Here are the best accessories for the Weber Smokey Mountain smoker.

-Best Overall: Weber 6605 Original Rib Rack
+Best Rib Rack: Weber 6605 Original Rib Rack

 There are so many grilling and cooking accessories available for good barbeque that it can be difficult to know which one to get.
 While it is hard to argue which one is the ultimate best for the Weber Smokey Mountain grill, some accessories simply make it easier to get the flavor you want from the meat.
 Anything that expands the capabilities of the smoker is worth considering, including this special rib rack.